 Mouth and Body Correlation

-Check out these amazing before-and-after photos from patients of Dr. Aalam and Dr. Krivitsky who underwent root planing and periodontal surgery to correct the infection:
+Check out this amazing before-and-after photo from a patient of Dr. Aalam and Dr. Krivitsky who underwent root planing and periodontal surgery to correct the infection:

 Periodontitis Linked with Heart Disease in LA

 The associations with heart disease and periodontitis tend to stem from the plaque and bacteria that travels down blood vessels and clogs arteries in the heart.
 In severe cases these types of blockages can lead to heart attacks.
 In another study, researchers found a strong correlation between individuals who have had strokes and those who have had oral infections.